3DBAG/3dbag-pipeline/docs/development/code.md

 In addition, `make docker_volume_rm` removes the volumes, `make docker_volume_recreate` recreates the volumes.

-Note that if you change the test data locally and you want that the docker services use the updated data, then you need to,
+Note that if you change the test data locally and you want the docker services to use the updated data, you need to:
 1. stop the services: `make docker_down`
 2. recreate the volumes in order to copy the new data into them: `make docker_volume_recreate`
 3. start the service again: `make docker_up`

 ### Docker containers

-Start the docker containers with `watch` enabled.
+Start the docker containers with `watch` enabled with the following command:
-If you issue the command the first time, several things will happen:

-1. the required base images are pulled from DockerHub,
-2. the 3dbag-pipeline workflow images are built from the local source code,
-3. the containers are connected to the volumes and networks,
-4. the dagster-webserver is published on `localhost:3003`,
-5. docker compose will start watching changes in the source code on the host machine.

 ```shell
 make docker_watch
 ```

+The `watch` attribute allows you to synchronize changes in the code with your containers.
+When you issue this command for the first time, several things happe:

+1. The required base images are pulled from DockerHub.
+2. The 3dbag-pipeline workflow images are built from the local source code.
+3. The containers are connected to the volumes and networks.
+4. The dagster-webserver is published on `localhost:3003`,
+5. Docker compose starts watching for changes in the source code on the host machine.

-The running containers contain all the tools that are required for a complete run of the 3dbag-pipeline.
+The running containers contain all the tools required for a complete run of the 3dbag-pipeline.
 This means that you can develop and test any part of the code locally.

-If you make a change in the source code in your code editor, the files are synced automatically into the running containers, so you can see your changes in effect **after reloading the code location, job, asset or resource** in the dagster UI on `localhost:3003`.
+If you make a change in the source code in your code editor, the files are automatically synced into the running containers.
+You can see your changes in effect **after reloading the code location, job, asset or resource** in the Dagster UI on `localhost:3003`.

 The docker documentation describes in detail how [does the compose watch functionality work](https://docs.docker.com/compose/how-tos/file-watch/).